OpenGenus/cosmos/code/search/linear_search/README.md

 # Linear search
+The linear search is the simplest of the searching algorithms.
+The goal of the algorithm is check for existence of an element in the given array.

+# How it works
-The linear search is very simple.
-It sequentially checks each element of a list until the correct element is found or until all elements have been searched.
-It has the average performance of O(n).
+Linear search goes through each element of the given array until either the element to be searched is found or we have reached the end of the array.

+# Complexity
+Time Complexity -> **O(n)**

+Space Complexity -> **O(1)**

 Collaborative effort by [OpenGenus](https://github.com/opengenus)